 Please read more from our colleague Becky Resnick MSW, who last year led a three part palliative care training with this inspiring team who embrace the HWB vision of 'Palliative Care for All.'

-If you are interested in visiting Rwanda, not just to see the country and appreciate it's remarkable landscapes, but to make pilgrimage and bear witness to the terrible suffering that was the 1994 genocide, and then to serve alongside our Rwandan colleagues working daily to improve access to palliative care and hospice, please begin the process by contacting us in the form below.
-Of course travel to Rwanda is now restricted given the COVID-19 global pandemic.
-Nonetheless, we would like to hear from you and learn more about you.
-We hope to resume travel in 2021.
+If you are interested in visiting Rwanda, not just to see the country and appreciate it's remarkable landscapes, but to make pilgrimage and bear witness to the terrible suffering that was the 1994 genocide, and then to serve alongside our Rwandan colleagues working daily to improve access to palliative care and hospice, please begin the process by contacting us using the form below.
+We have resumed taking volunteers to Rwanda this year!